-GATE 2020: Practice strategy to score 300+
+GATE 2020: Preparation tips to score 300+

 — Written by Rohit Jain

-The Director of IIT, Delhi – institute conducting the Graduate Aptitude Test in Engineering (GATE) 2020 said that he is expecting one million candidates to apply for the exam this year.
+GATE 2020 Preparation Tips, Practice Strategy: The Director of IIT, Delhi – institute conducting the Graduate Aptitude Test in Engineering (GATE) 2020 said that he is expecting one million candidates to apply for the exam this year.
 On an average, about 9 lakh appear for GATE every year.
 Of the total, 25 per cent prepare for mechanical engineering, followed by electronics and communications, electrical, computer sciences, and then civil engineering.
 In these subjects, the competition is even harder.

 While the ratio for selection in the GATE is only 15 per cent, mere clearing the exam does not guarantee a good college.
 The cut-off varies too.
 The GATE cut-off for mechanical engineering in 2020 was 34.1 for the unreserved category but to get in a PSU such as BHEL, a score of 79.31 is needed.
 To get top IITs, one needs a rank in top 400s.